Wedding Insurance – Hope for The Best, Prepare for The Worst

 For example, a new trend is outdoor weddings in nature.
 There is a risk of a forest fire near the venue; the fire will force the host to cancel the wedding.
 The host will still lose their non-refund costs even though it was a natural disaster.
 Additionally, an event may also be cancelled, for instance, if the bride’s father has a heart attack just a day before the event (any family emergency).

 Wedding insurance will cover all these cancellation risks.
 The insurance will prove the funds lost due to cancellation and damage caused by the disaster.
 Additionally, insurers can add extensions to cover all possible risks apart from the pandemic cover.
-Although, the insurance will not cover any cold feet runaways cancellation, so as long as no one runs away you will be covered.
+Although, the insurance will not cover any cold feet runaways cancellation, so as long as no one runs away, you will be covered.

 When To Buy Wedding Insurance and Why?

 Additionally, the insurance provides financial protection when things go wrong.
 Without insurance, you will have to pay out of your pocket, which can be a lot.
 The insurance also reduces the stress when facing any of these wedding risks.
-Therefore, the couple can use the money reimbursed to either repair the damage or use the costs to re-plan in the future (cancellations).
+Therefore, the couple can use the reimbursement to either repair the damage or use the costs to re-plan in the future (cancellations).

 Dream weddings deserve to be a reality.
 Thus, wedding insurance makes sure you can spend how much you want on your special day without worrying about wedding risks.